Why is MA Responds necessary?

 Can I get training in order to be a more effective volunteer?

 All Massachusetts volunteers are encouraged to seek training opportunities that will make them more effective if deployed.
 You may take the general on-line introductory training that is available at http://www.massmed.org/cme/maresponds or contact your local program administrator to see what trainings are recommended or required.
-The MA Responds program plans to develop more training opportunities.
-As opportunities are created, enrollees will be notified and those opportunities will be posted on this site.Back to top
+As new training opportunities are created, enrollees will be notified and those opportunities will be posted in MA Responds.

 How can I ensure that my particular talents/training/expertise will be utilized?